squeletec/dsl-hell/README.md

 ### 1. Possible constructs
 #### 1.1 Keyword chain
-Keywords are defined by annotations which themselves are annotated with annotation `@Dsl` (or have this annotation in their hierarchy) of outer classes or owning packages.
+Keywords are defined by annotations which themselves are annotated with annotation `@Dsl` (or have this annotation in their hierarchy of outer classes or owning packages).

 E.g.
 ```java